Archetrix/OS-X-Display-Arrangement-Saver/README.md

 data untouched (e.g zero) and thus if you happen to have two identical displays you end up not being able to determine which one goes where.
-Adding to that is the fact, that Apple macOS separates the display info from the port it plugged into.
+Adding to that is the fact, that Apple macOS separates the display info from the port it is plugged into.
 I know why they do it but it sucks in this case.
 ** If anyone has an idea on how to tie display and port to a unique identifier ping me **

 I have found out for some displays you can identify different audio latency values